The Sven Kingdoms

 Anyway, it’s not all madness and legends and volcanoes in Stentch, there are more sensible places; cities and towns in valleys and the foothills of the mountains where normal(ish) people do normal(ish) things - though they are ruled by a self-deluded pair of flatulent spoilt brats with only slightly more personality than the king and queen of Hordinaire.
 Being a country made up of many tribes it is customary to change the ruling tribe every two generations.
 Currently King Le Ardy is a Petay, as was his father.
 Both their queens came from Hart (and yes, she does live up to her name).
 Next, Hart will take over and the king or queen will have to marry one of the Ghuffs.
 However, we continue clockwise (which is a nice, orderly and therefore appropriate way to proceed) to Littlebung.

 Littlebung is by far the smallest of the Sven Kingdoms, but thinks itself the most important.
 At least its ruler does.
 This is a country of the personality cult.
-Loyalty to the His Most Glorious Reverend Eyeyam The Self Appointed Forever Leader is demanded.
+Loyalty to His Most Glorious Reverend Eyeyam The Self Appointed Forever Leader is demanded.
 It is obligatory.
 It is a pre-requisite for life.
-Basically if you don’t show your devotion to the Glorious one you’re dead.
+Basically if you don’t show your devotion to The Glorious One you’re dead.
 Unless you work in the silver mines that provide their mad leader with his cash.
 Then you could show your anger towards him as you’d probably be a slave or a criminal anyway, a condemned person with nothing to lose.

 No one goes to Littlebung on holiday, and no one ever thinks of moving there.
 The borders are closed both ways, except to a few hardy traders and merchants who are prepared to have permission slips filled out in triplicate, sent off, checked and stamped, returned, queried, finally passed and then have their goods thoroughly inspected and prodded.
 Oh, and of course, a big fat bribe to whoever’s on border patrol duty also helps.